Leadership Overview

 Achim Kretschmer - Chief Technology Officer & Senior VP, Information Technology

 Achim Kretschmer, the Chief Technology Officer & Senior VP, Information Technology at MercyFirst, architects and oversees the agency's technology infrastructure and digital strategy.
-Kretschmer drives innovation in information technology to support the comprehensive care services provided to traumatized and neglected children, teenagers, and their families across New York.
-This leadership position involves managing all aspects of IT operations, ensuring data security, and implementing scalable technology solutions that enhance the delivery of Family Support Programs, Foster Homes and Adoption Services, and residential treatment programs.
-The Chief Technology Officer & Senior VP, Information Technology ensures that MercyFirst leverages cutting-edge technology to improve operational efficiency and expand its reach within Brooklyn, Queens, Nassau, and Suffolk counties.
-Achim Kretschmer's technical expertise is vital for maintaining robust IT systems that underpin the agency's mission and its commitment to providing essential human services.
-By optimizing technology, Kretschmer directly supports the agency's ability to serve its community effectively.
+Kretschmer drives innovation in information technology to support the delivery of integrated care services for traumatized and neglected children, teenagers, and their families across New York.
+This leadership position involves managing all aspects of IT operations, including system security, data management, and the implementation of technological solutions that enhance program efficiency and client support.
+Achim Kretschmer ensures that technology aligns with MercyFirst's mission, enabling effective operations for Family Support Programs, Foster Homes, Adoption Services, and residential treatment facilities.
+The strategic direction focuses on leveraging technology to expand reach and improve outcomes for the communities served.

 Explore Leadership Teams in Non-Profit & Charitable Organizations